Efficient algorithms for the Potts model on small-set expanders: Approximating Potts partition functions

-Then for $\lam\in\Lam(U,\psi)$ let $m_{G}(\psi,U,\lam)$ be the number of edges in $G$ which have at least one endpoint in $U$ that are monochromatic when $U$ is coloured by $\lam$ and any vertex at graph distance exactly one from $U$ is coloured by $\psi$.
+Then for $\lam\in\Lam(U,\psi)$ let $m_{G}(\psi,U,\lam)$ be the number of edges in $G$ which have at least one endpoint in $U$ that are monochromatic when $U$ is colored by $\lam$ and any vertex at graph distance exactly one from $U$ is colored by $\psi$.
 We write

 for the \emph{restricted partition function of $U$ with boundary conditions specified by $\psi$}.
 Note that when $\Gam$ is the set of connected components of $G[U]$ we have

 by the fact that there are no edges between the sets in $\Gam$.
 This lack of edges between the $\gam\in\Gam$ also permits the simultaneous imposition of boundary conditions for each $\gam$ without conflict.
 The key point of these definitions is that with weights